kperusko/cheatsheet/linux.md

 apachetop -f /var/log/apache2/access.log (displays real-time web server statistics) dstat (generating system resources - usefull monitor tool)

+sysctl -a (display all kernel parameters at runtime) lsb_release -a (displays version of a ubuntu OS) uname -a (more general system information) cat /proc/cpuinfo (display info about cpu)

+top (show linux tasks / processes) htop (proces monitor) atop (resource monitor)

 history (show history of all commands in shell) - bash history is written in the file ~/.bash_history history -c (deletes shell history from RAM) export HISTTIMEFORMAT="[%F] [%T] " (set the HISTTIMEFORMAT variable so that the history contains date and time for each command - only for current session - add to ~/.bash_profile to make it permanent)

-sysctl -a (display all kernel parameters at runtime) lsb_release -a (displays version of a ubuntu OS) uname -a (more general system information) cat /proc/cpuinfo (display info about cpu)

-tar cvf foo.tar bar/ (creates tar archive with name foo.tar from the folder bar) tar xvf foo.tar (extracts tar in current directory)
+tar cvf foo.tar bar/ (creates gzipped tar archive with name foo.tar from the folder bar) tar xvf foo.tar (extracts gzipped tar in current directory)

-sed -i "s/foo/bar" bazfile (inplace search and replace in files - replaces foo with bar in file bazfile)
+sed -i "s/foo/bar/g" bazfile (global inplace search and replace in files - replaces foo with bar in file bazfile)

 -----------------
 ssh root@hostname.example.com -p 12345 *** OR *** ssh hostaname.example.com -l root -p 12345 (ssh connection on server hostaname.example.com with username root on port 12345)